How to fall in love with exercise

 Why should we stretch everyday?

 Our modern lifestyle of sitting down for lengthy periods of time - be it at your desk or bingeing your favourite Netflix show - is putting us at higher risk of developing type 2 diabetes, ruining our posture and tightening our hip flexor muscles.
 We asked experts to share their opinion on daily stretching and the benefits of stretching for your overall health.

 Is stretching good for you?

 The ill effects of sitting down all day are becoming a regular news occurrence, and it's not all scaremongering, physiotherapist and spokesperson for the Manchester Institute of Health & Performance (MIHP), Jon Smith, confirms.

 "There are clear links between this and general health disorders such as type 2 diabetes, obesity and even increased risk of bowel illnesses," he points out.

 While we may not be able to avoid the trap of modern office culture, there are things we can do to help.
-If you are stuck behind a desk all day, personal trainer Laura Williams suggests stretching out your hamstrings and hip flexors to prevent tightness in the hips and lower back.
+If you are stuck behind a desk all day, personal trainer Laura Williams suggests that the benefits of stretching out your hamstrings and hip flexors include preventing tightness in the hips and lower back.